 Try Free Samples of Our Self-Paced Courses!

 If you are new to computer programming, then you absolutely should take Intro to Computer Programming first.
 This will be the most important course of your entire computer programming career.
-Namely, it will teach you how to think correctly and how to be successful in using computer programming to solve problems.
+It will teach you how to think correctly and how to be successful in using computer programming to solve problems.
 These skills will help you no matter which programming language you will end up using in the future.
 The Visual Intro to Python course is an introduction to Python with elements of geometry, robotics, and 3D printing geared towards K-12 students.
 Finally, Python Programming is a rigorous introduction to Python aimed at future professional Python Programmers.

 Data Analytics and Data Science